 -

-Thanksgiving Prep: Like a Mashed Potato…That Can Do the Twist
+Mashed Potatoes {Like a Mashed Potato…That Can Do the Twist}

-Let’s talk mashed potatoes.
-What’s a Thanksgiving feast without them?
-I thought I would share my various mashed potato recipes with you…some of them can do the twist, some of them like to keep it straight.
-Whatever your taste, one of these options should tickle your potato fancy!
+What’s a Thanksgiving feast without mashed potatoes?
+I thought I would share my various mashed potato tips and variations with you.
+Some of these mashed potatoes can do the twist, while others are classic and comforting.
+Whatever your taste (or dance style!), one of these options should tickle your potato fancy!

 I know these recipes aren’t very exact.
 I never measure when I make mashed potatoes, but if you have any questions please let me know!